apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 6. **Input**

-    - Each Actor detail page has an input tab, so you just need to refer to that.
+    - Refer to the input tab on Actor's detail page.
 If you like, you can add a screenshot showing the user what the input fields will look like.
     - This is an example of how to refer to the input tab:

     > Twitter Scraper has the following input options.
 Click on the [input tab](https://apify.com/vdrmota/twitter-scraper/input-schema) for more information.